-The NPPF sets out a positive vision of local plans securing 'radical reductions in greenhouse gas emissions' (paragraph 93).
-Footnote 16 in Paragraph 94 of the NPPF makes clear that decisions should be taken in line with the 2008 Climate Change Act, which requires an 80% reduction of carbon dioxide emissions by 2050.
+The NPPF sets out a positive vision of local plans securing 'radical reductions in greenhouse gas emissions' (paragraph 148).
+Footnote 48 in paragraph 149 of the NPPF makes clear that decisions should be taken in line with the 2008 Climate Change Act, which requires an 80% reduction of carbon dioxide emissions by 2050.
 Since compliance with national law and policy is central to the soundness test of local plans, compliance with the Climate Change Act is a clear obligation on both the Planning Inspectorate and LPAs.

 This also provides an opportunity to support innovative approaches on matters that can contribute to radically reducing carbon dioxide emissions, such as energy systems and building standards.
-Paragraph 95 of the NPPF makes clear that this can be achieved by shaping the location and design of development, supporting energy efficiency in existing buildings, and setting local requirements for building sustainably, so long as they are in line with national standards.
-The NPPF encourages new development to 'take account of landform, layout, building orientation, massing and landscaping to minimise energy consumption' (paragraph 96).
+Paragraph 150 of the NPPF makes clear that this can be achieved by shaping the location and design of development, supporting energy efficiency in existing buildings, and setting local requirements for building sustainably, so long as they are in line with national standards.
+The NPPF, for the first time, identifies the risks from overheating.

-In planning for renewable energy, local authorities are encouraged to take a positive approach by identifying suitable areas for renewable energy generation and its supporting infrastructure, and by maximising the opportunities for community-led and decentralised energy production (paragraph 97).
+In planning for renewable energy, local authorities are encouraged to take a positive approach by identifying suitable areas for renewable energy generation and its supporting infrastructure, and by maximising the opportunities for community-led and decentralised energy production (paragraphs 151 and 152).